ices-eg/wg_WGEEL/Misc/data_call_2022/GB.md

 96866 and 182744 new values inserted in the fish and metric tables

+12 values deleted from the db

+37 values deleted from group table, cascade delete on metrics

 STILL TO DO:

-upload deleted series values

 upload modified group metrics

-upoload deleted group metrics

 ## Annex 3